Calendur/vscode-boost-test-adapter/README.md

 - https://github.com/newdigate/vscode-boost-test-adapter.git

 ## Changelog
+* Update 3.65
+  * Ability to use **glob** to specify tests
+  * Automatically create configuration if needed.
+* Updates 3.4 - 3.6.4
+  * Update icon.
+  * Update marketplace metadata.
 * Update 3.3.0
   * Fix handling of boost run errors that don't have parenthesis around the line number.
-  * Fix handling of source paths
+  * Fix handling of source paths.
 * Update 3.2.3
   * Add `Copy Path` and `Copy Relative Path` commands to the context menu.
   * Add `Copy Boost.Test ID` command to the conext menu.
 It allows to copy the Boost test ID (test path) of a